online-ml/river/docs/releases/unreleased.md

 - Removed `proba.Rolling`, due to the addition of `utils.Rolling`.
 - Removed `proba.TimeRolling`, due to the addition of `utils.Rolling`.

+## rule
+- The default `splitter` was changed to `tree.splitter.TEBST` for memory and running time efficiency.

 ## stats

 - Removed `stats.RollingMean`, due to the addition of `utils.Rolling`.
 - Removed `stats.RollingVar`, due to the addition of `utils.Rolling`.

 ## stream

 - `stream.iter_array` now handles text data.